 CIMA 712 Management for Curriculum and Instruction (3 Cr)

-This course provides students with the skills and knowledge required to design and manage curricular resources and delivery to ensure congruence among the written, taught and tested curricula.
+This course provides students with the skills and knowledge required to design and manage curricula resources and delivery to ensure congruence among the written, taught, and tested curricula.
+Prerequisite/s: None.

 CIMA 717 Curricular Product Evaluation (3 Cr)